 Dr. Cleaver spends her spare time actively involved in her church, where she is the Sunday School Superintendent, as well as her sorority, the Alpha Kappa Alpha Sorority, Inc. Cleaver has three adult children and two handsome great-nephews and one adorable great-niece.

-Mandy Green - Webmaster
+Mandy Green - Communications Liason

 Mandy Green is an assistant principal at Cabot Middle School South.
-This is her 13th year in education.
+This is her 15th year in education.
 Her first ten years were in Cabot as a junior math teacher where she taught 7th, 7th PreAP, 8th and Algebra 1.
 Then Mandy spent one year at Beebe as their Math Coach for 5th-10th grade and one year as the middle school Math instructional facilitator for Conway schools.
-Now she's back to where her career started and is enjoying her first year in an admin role.
+Now she's back to where her career started and is enjoying her third year in an admin role.

 Mandy received her bachelors degree from UCA in secondary math education.
 She then got her masters in educational technology from UALR and has her Education Specialist in Principalship from ASU.